leogaudin/matrix/README.md

 This exercise is pretty straightforward:

 - The addition and subtraction can only be done with matrices of the same shape, and is the result of **adding or subtracting each element of the first matrix with the corresponding element of the second matrix**.
-- The scaling is depends on a scalar, and is the result of **multiplying each element of the matrix by the scalar**.
+- The scaling depends on a scalar, and is the result of **multiplying each element of the matrix by the scalar**.

 ### 01 - Linear combination